We are an essential business, and we are still open for adoptions.

 Please consider donating to help us through these difficult times to keep the shelter open, operational and the trusted community resource you’ve always depended on.
 Thank you, and be well.

 Limiting the number of people in the shelter and requiring all visitors to wear face masks:

-Adoptions by appointment.
+Using a virtual waitlist.
 So that we do not reach critical capacity, it is imperative we continue to adopt animals throughout this disruption.
-Therefore, instead of suspending adoptions, we will work with interested adopters by appointment and outside as much as possible.
-To make an appointment, please click here or call us at 610-373-8830.
+Therefore, instead of suspending adoptions, we will work with interested adopters by using a virtual waitlist, which will allow adopters to wait safely in their car or outside until we have a counselor ready to work personally with them.
+If you are interested in meeting someone, please check in when you arrive at the shelter by clicking HERE.

 Temporarily suspending our volunteer program.
 Opportunities will resume as soon as experts lift “social distancing” recommendations.